-A list of specific physical, emotional, and mental tasks needed to function as a Law Enforcement Officer is available at mstc.edu/programs/criminal-justice-law-enforcement.
-It is the student's responsibility to notify the disability services coordinator in the Student Affairs Office to receive assistance.
+A list of specific physical, emotional, and mental tasks needed to function as a law enforcement officer is available at mstc.edu/programs/criminal-justice-law-enforcement.
+Contact the disability services coordinator in the Student Services Office to receive assistance.